syrinecheriaa/sentiment-analysis-test/README.md

 I choose the best model based on classification metrics.
 I restart the fine-tuning of this model on the whole dataset available (train+validation) in order to obtain the final model.

 ## Inference
-In order to use the final model, you can either build the library or use the Inference notebook.
+In order to use the final model, you can either build the library or use the Inference.ipynb notebook.

 ## Build the library